Central Armed Police Forces: Role

-Central Armed Police Forces are organised with the primary role of border guarding for AR, BSF, ITBP, SSB; Security of sensitive establishments by CISF, Assisting Police to tackle Law & Order, Counter-Terrorist Operations, Counter Naxal Operations by CRPF, NSG.
-Apart from the primary role, all CAPFs are involved in assisting Police in Law & Order situations and also Army in Counter-Terrorist Operations.
-BSF & CRPF have assisted the army during external aggression in the past.
+Central Armed Police Forces are organised with the primary role of border guarding for AR, BSF, ITBP, SSB; Security of sensitive establishments by CISF, Assisting Police to tackle Law & Order, Counter-Terrorist Operations, Counter-Naxal Operations by CRPF, NSG.
+Apart from the primary role, all CAPFs are involved in assisting the Police in Law & Order situations and also the Army in Counter-Terrorist Operations.
+BSF, ITBP, and CRPF have assisted the army during external aggression in the past.
 CAPFs work along with both Indian Army & Police in different roles assigned to them.

-Central Armed Police Forces personnel also serve in various important organisations such as Research and Analysis Wing (RAW), Special Protection Group (SPG), National Investigation Agency (NIA), Intelligence Bureau (IB), Central Bureau of Investigation (CBI), National Disaster Response Force (NDRF), Narcotics Control Bureau (NCB) State Armed Police Force (Jharkhand Jaguars, Bihar Military Police, UP/MP STF, DRG, IRB, Chattishgarh Armed Police etc.) on deputation and have attachment/training in various levels/formations/courses along with the Indian Army.
-Their role and performance, therefore, assumes a great significance due to the special features of an emergency force which is pressed in aid to the civil power to perform multiple roles in extremely difficult situations.
+Central Armed Police Forces personnel also serve in various important organisations such as Research and Analysis Wing (RAW), Special Protection Group (SPG), National Investigation Agency (NIA), Intelligence Bureau (IB), Central Bureau of Investigation (CBI), National Disaster Response Force (NDRF), Narcotics Control Bureau (NCB), State Armed Police Force (Jharkhand Jaguars, Bihar Military Police, UP/MP STF, DRG, IRB, Chattishgarh Armed Police etc.) on deputation and have attachment/training in various levels/formations/courses along with the Indian Army.
+Their role and performance, therefore, assume a great significance due to the special features of an emergency force that is pressed in aid of the civil power to perform multiple roles in extremely difficult situations.

 Organisations

-Assam Rifles
+Assam Rifles (AR)

 The Assam Rifles is a central police and paramilitary organisation responsible for border security, counter-insurgency, and law and order in Northeast India.
-Its primary role is to guard the 1,643 kilometre long Indo-Myanmar border.
+Its primary role is to guard the 1,643-kilometre-long Indo-Myanmar border.
 The AR comes under the administration of the Ministry of Home Affairs (MHA), while its operational control is maintained by the Indian Army.
 It is the oldest paramilitary force in India.

 Border Security Force (BSF)

-The primary role of the Border Security Force is to guard the Indo-Pakistan and Indo-Bangladesh borders, it is deployed both on the international border and the LOC.
+The primary role of the Border Security Force is to guard the Indo-Pakistan and Indo-Bangladesh borders; it is deployed both on the international border and the LOC.
 The BSF also has active roles during times of war.
 It has 292,000 personnel in 192 battalions.
 The 1, 2 and 7 battalion of NDRF are requisitioned from BSF.
 It is also known for being the largest dedicated border guarding force in the world.

 Central Industrial Security Force (CISF)

 One of the largest industrial security forces in the world, the Central Industrial Security Force provides security to various Public Sector Undertakings (PSUs) and other critical infrastructure installations, major airports across the country and provides security during elections and other internal security duties and VVIP protection.
-It has a total strength of about 144,418 personnel in 132 battalions including 9 reserve battalions.
+It has a total strength of about 160,500 personnel in 132 battalions, including 12 reserve battalions.